Coherent Springer theory and the categorical Deligne-Langlands correspondence: Moduli of Langlands parameters for GLn

-\subsection{Types and Hecke algebras}
+\subsubsection{Types and Hecke algebras}

-Recall that a {\em type} for $G^{\vee}$ is a pair $(K,\tau)$, where $K$ is a compact open subgroup of $G^{\vee}$ and $\tau$ is an irreducible complex representation of $U$.
+We recall the notion of a type. \begin{defn} A {\em type} for $G$ is a pair $(K,\tau)$, where $K \subset G$ is a compact open subgroup and $\tau$ is an irreducible complex representation of $K$, such that\footnote{See pp. 594 of \cite{BK structure} for why this is necessary.} the full subcategory $\Rep(G,K, \tau)^\heartsuit \subset \Rep(G)^\heartsuit$ of representations $V$ which are generated by the image of the evaluation $\Hom_K(\tau, V) \otimes \tau \rightarrow V$ is closed under taking subquotients.
 Attached to a type we have its Hecke algebra